 from Issachar, men who understood the times and knew what Israel should do—200 chiefs, with all their relatives under their command;1 Chronicles 12:32

 And I think that is why this passage hits home as we prepare for 2021.
-This verse is a part of the listing of those who were supporting David as king of Israel rather than Saul’s son.
+This verse is a part of the listing of those who supported David as king of Israel rather than Saul’s son.
 Among them was this group from the tribe of Issachar.
 They are described as men who “understood the times and knew what Israel should do.”
-In context this is referring to making David king over Israel.
-But it would seem to be a valuable attribute regardless the times.
+In context, this is referring to making David king over Israel.
+But it would seem to be a valuable attribute regardless of the times.

 Understanding Our Times

 As believers in the world today, how well do we understand the times we are living in?
 It is very easy to see the world around us from a human perspective and see the sky as falling in and then worry and fret about what tomorrow will bring.

 How much better if we understand these times from God’s perspective?
 He is sovereign.
 None of this has caught him off guard.
 And we have the promise that whatever happens to us, he will work it out for our good (Rom.
 8:28).
 Yes, the world is unsettled.
 But God is not troubled, and so neither should we be.